mervick/emojionearea/README.md

       sprite            : true, // use sprite instead of images, is awesome, but not works in old browsers shortnames        : false, // if true - will converts emojis to short names,
-                                 // by default converts emojis to unicode characters standalone        : false, // whether to use standlaone emokjipicker (for EmojiOneArea 2.1 only) useInternalCDN    : true,
+                                 // by default converts emojis to unicode characters standalone        : false, // whether to use standlaone EmojiOneArea picker (for EmojiOneArea 2.1 only) useInternalCDN    : true,
       recentEmojis      : true, // whether to show recently select Emoji's in picker